Aladdin (2011 musical)

 Aladdin is a stage musical based on the Walt Disney Animation Studios 1992 film of the same name, with a book by Chad Beguelin, music by Alan Menken and lyrics by Howard Ashman, Tim Rice and Beguelin.
 It resurrects three songs written by Menken and Ashman for the film but not used, and adds four songs written by Menken and Beguelin.

 Set in the fictional Arabian city of Agrabah, the story follows the familiar tale of a poor young man who is granted three wishes by a genie in a lamp, which he uses to woo a princess and to thwart the sultan's evil Grand Vizier.

 Aladdin premiered at the 5th Avenue Theatre in Seattle in 2011.
 After several regional and international productions in 2012, the musical was given a Toronto tryout in 2013.
 The Broadway production opened at the New Amsterdam Theatre on March 20, 2014 to mixed to positive reviews, and has been produced globally since.
-It is the 10th highest-grossing Broadway production of all time, having grossed at the Broadway theatre as of May 2025.
+It is the 7th highest-grossing Broadway production of all time, having grossed over at the Broadway theatre as of 2026.
 It has been seen by more than 21 million people worldwide.